MicrosoftDocs/power-automate-docs/articles/organization-q-and-a.md

 1. Go to the [Office 365 Admin Portal](https://admin.microsoft.com/).
 1. In the left navigation bar, select **Users** > **Active Users**.
-1. Find the user you want to remove the license for, and then select their name.
+1. Find the user for whom you want to remove the license, and then select their name.
 1. On the user details pane, select the **Licenses and Apps** tab, and then uncheck the license for Power Automate.
-1. At the bottom of the pane, select **Save changes**
+1. At the bottom of the pane, select **Save changes**.

 Bulk removal of licenses is also possible through PowerShell.
 See [Remove licenses from user accounts with Office 365 PowerShell](https://technet.microsoft.com/library/dn771774.aspx) for a detailed example.
 Finally, further guidance about bulk removal of services within a license can be found at [Disable access to services with Office 365 PowerShell](https://technet.microsoft.com/library/dn771769.aspx).

 Removing of the Power Automate license or service for a user in your organization will result in the removal of the Power Automate icon from the following locations for that user:

+>[!NOTE]
-Note that this will only remove the Power Automate tile by default.
+>This action removes the Power Automate tile by default.
 A user may still choose to use Power Automate as an individual.

 ### Why did 10,000 licenses for Power Automate show up in my Office 365 tenant?

 Any person can try out Power Automate Free for 90 days, and these trial licenses represent the available capacity for new Power Automate users in your tenant.
 There is no charge for these licenses.

-If at least one user in your tenant has signed-up for a **Microsoft Power Automate Free** license, you will see 10,000 licenses (minus any assigned) under **Billing** > **Licenses** for your organization
+If at least one user in your tenant has signed-up for a **Microsoft Power Automate Free** license, you will see 10,000 licenses (minus any assigned) under **Billing** > **Licenses** for your organization.

-You can choose to assign additional licenses to users yourself through the Office 365 admin portal, but please note that these are trial licenses for Power Automate, and they will expire after 90 days of being assigned to a user.
+You can choose to assign additional licenses to users yourself through the Office 365 admin portal, but note that these are trial licenses for Power Automate, and they will expire after 90 days of being assigned to a user.

 ### Is this free?
 Will I be charged for these licenses?